hurricanenara/readysetcode/linkedLists/swappingNodes.md

 Otherwise, set node2Prev‘s next node to node1
 Set node1‘s next node to node2‘s next node
 Set node2‘s next node to node1‘s next node

+## Finding the Matching and Preceding Nodes

+Let’s look at what implementing steps 1 and 2 looks like.
+In order to swap the two nodes, we must first find them.
+We also need to keep track of the nodes that precede them so that we can properly reset their pointers.
+(We will use the Node class’s .getNextNode() method in order to access the next node.)

+We will start by setting node1 equal to the head of the list, and then creating a while loop that runs while node1 isn’t null.
+Inside the loop, we will check if node1‘s data matches data1.
+If so, we break out of the loop as we have found the correct node.
+If there is no match, we update node1Prev to be node1 and move node1 to its next node:

+function swapNodes(list, data1, data2) {
+  let node1 = list.head;
+  let node2 = list.head;
+  let node1Prev = null;
+  let node2Prev = null;

+  while (node1 !== null) {
+    if (node1.data === data1) {
+      break;
+    }
+    node1Prev = node1;
+    node1 = node1.getNextNode();
+  }
+}

+## Updating the Preceding Nodes' Pointers
+Our next step is to set node1Prev and node2Prev‘s next nodes, starting with node1Prev.
+We will start by checking if node1Prev is null.
+If it is, then the node1 is the head of the list, and so we will update the head to be node2.
+If node1Prev isn’t null, then we set its next node to node2:

+// Still inside the swapNodes() function if (node1Prev === null) {
+  list.head = node2;
+} else {
+  node1Prev.setNextNode(node2);
+}
+After this step, we have finished updating the pointers that point to our swapped nodes.
+The next step will be to update the pointers from them.

+## Updating the Nodes’ Next Pointers
+The last step is to update the pointers from node1 and node2.
+This is relatively simple, and mirrors a swapping function for an array in that we will use a temporary variable.

+let temp = node1.getNextNode();
+node1.setNextNode(node2.getNextNode());
+node2.setNextNode(temp);